openharmony/docs/en/application-dev/security/cryptoFramework-guidelines.md

   });
 }

-// Generate a random number and set a seed using callback-based APIs. function doRandByCallback(len) {
+// Generate a random number and set a seed in callback mode. function doRandByCallback(len) {
   var rand;
   try {